rrbauman/Pewlett_Hackard_Analysis/README.md

 # Pewlett_Hackard_Analysis

-The purpose of the new analysis is well defined.
-(3 pt)
-Results:

-There is a bulleted list with four major points from the two analysis deliverables.
-(6 pt)
-Summary:

-The summary addresses the two questions and contains two additional queries or tables that may provide more insight.
-(5 pt)

-Now that Bobby has proven his SQL chops, his manager has given both of you two more assignments: determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
-Then, you’ll write a report that summarizes your analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.

 ## Pewlett Hackard Analysis Overview
-PewLett Hackard has been woring with Bobby in conducting an over-view of their retiring employees or to be more exact, those who are eligible for retirment.
-To that end, 3 csv files were created that showed from some originally provided data of ALL employees and the following tables were created for the first part of the analysis:
+PewLett Hackard has been working with Bobby in conducting an over-view of their retiring employees or to be exact, those who are eligible for retirment.
+To that end, three csv files were created from some originally provided data of ALL employees and the following tables were created for the first part of the analysis during the initial stages of the project:

 - current_emp.csv which showed ALL current employees elibible for retirement
 - emp_info.csv which included information about those employees salaries